AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 Specify any of the following criteria in your advanced search:

-* **Filter by asset type** - Narrow your search to one asset type only by choosing an asset type on the menu.
+* **Filter by asset type** - Narrow your search to one asset type only.
+Choose an asset type on the menu.

 * **Files and folders** - Choose where you want to search: **[!UICONTROL Within All Files & Folders]**, **[!UICONTROL Within Selected Folder]**, or **[!UICONTROL Within Selected Folder & Subfolders]**.